Kasim-An/cosc-4f00/README.md

 For example, in Java "System.out.println( "Hello, World" );" and in C+ "printf( "Hello, world" );" is in the same "grammar", like in English's and Chinese's.
 An other example is in same language, in Java if define an array it has at least 2 ways to define, but same result.

 # Main Calculation
-Cosine-similarity is what i used, for compare two code
+Cosine-similarity is what i used, for compare two code like document, each line should be consider similarity, and for lines, each word using is the main consider point.
+Trade whole line as a string and seperate parts into array, it called N-grams.